neurodata-nomads/nomads_classifier_pipeline/README.md

   Copy/paste this URL into your browser when you connect for the first time, to login with a token: http://<host>:8888/?token=<long token>
   ```
 5. Copy URL into your browser and replace whatever is in <host> with "localhost"
   ```
   http://localhost:8888/?token=....
   ```
    You should now be able to access the Nomads-Classifier jupyter notebook.

-Leave the container running and follow the
-   instructions in there to run the pipeline!
+6. In Jupyter Console, click on the file named ```Nomads-Classifier.ipynb```.
+Follow the instructions within the notebook to run the pipeline.

-6. To get results after your pipeline is done running, press ```Ctr-C``` in the docker container.
+7. To get results after your pipeline is done running, press ```Ctr-C``` twice in terminal.
 Type:
   ```
   cd results
   ```
-7. You are now inside the results directory and can checkout the results.
+8. You are now inside the results directory and can checkout the results.
 If you want to move results to your computer follow instructions in this [link](https://stackoverflow.com/questions/22049212/copying-files-from-docker-container-to-host?utm_medium=organic&utm_source=google_rich_qa&utm_campaign=google_rich_qa).

   Inside the results directory, you should have NDVis_links.csv which contains links to NDVis, pickled numpy arrays of the predictions, and PyMeda HTML files.

-8. You can exit container by typing ```exit```
+9. You can exit container by typing ```exit```

 ### Method 2.
 Run using Python